 US, Florida: prisoners take over dormitory “These riots will continue to increase in frequency, increasing the likelihood that our corrections officers will be injured, said Kimberly Schultz, president of Teamsters 2011, the union representing FDC’s officers.
 She said that prisoners have assaulted 30 officers since April and that one prison, Franklin, has had three inmate riots this year alone.”

-Chile, Santiago: confrontations with cops on anniversary of Pinochet coup…Communiqué in Spanish by “rebel delinquents and anarchist vandals” claiming barricades and street fighting against cops during the night in Lo Prado, a Santiago suburb…See this about how Allende collaborated with his own demise
+Chile, Santiago: confrontations with cops on anniversary of Pinochet coup…Communiqué in Spanish by “rebel delinquents and anarchist vandals” claiming barricades and street fighting against cops during the night in Lo Prado, a Santiago suburb…See “chile: the Allende years” for a reflection on what happened in the early ’70s leading up to the coup, and also this about how Allende collaborated with his own demise.

 The friend who sent the following said “hard to tell how connected it is but I guess we’ll never know”: